combojs/combo-js/doc/api/component/hooks/mounted.md

-# Component.el
+# Component.mounted

-Returns the element the instance is mounted to.
+Called when the instance gets mounted to an element.

 ----------------------------------------------------------------------

 ## Usage

-Component.el

-### Returns

-`Object` The element.
+Component.mounted

 ----------------------------------------------------------------------